-This June, the Humanities and Social Change Center Berlin will launch its new event format, the annual Walter-Benjamin-Lectures.
-The Canadian philosopher Charles Taylor inaugurates the prominent series.
-In a sequence of three evening lectures (June 17th to 19th), Taylor will address “Democracy and its Crises”, covering various forms of democratic deterioration, such as political alienation, increasing inequality, xenophobia and polarization, as well as possible ways out of crisis.
+Last June, the Humanities and Social Change Center Berlin launched its new event format, the annual Walter-Benjamin-Lectures.
+The Canadian philosopher Charles Taylor inaugurated the prominent series.
+In a sequence of three evening lectures, Taylor addressed “Democracy and its Crises”, covering various forms of democratic deterioration, such as political alienation, increasing inequality, xenophobia and polarization, as well as possible ways out of crisis.

 June 17th “Losing Faith in Democracy”